callumrollo/callumrollo.github.io/content/articles/financial_transparency.md

 ### Morality of this stance

 If you have read this far, I would encourage you to follow suit!
-If you don't feel comfortable posting your salary the internet for all to see, at least be open to discussing your salary and financial situation with colleagues, friends and acquaintances.
+If you don't feel comfortable posting your salary on the internet for all to see, at least be open to discussing your salary and financial situation with colleagues, friends and acquaintances.
 Except for exploitative bosses, we all benefit from increased openness around this old taboo topic.